Psychometrics Frequently Asked Questions

 When are classes held?

-Beginning in the Fall 2019 semester, most classes will be held during daytime hours, with a handful of courses being offered in the evening.
+Most classes will be held during daytime hours, with a handful of courses being offered in the evening.
 Most classes meet once each week for approximately 2 1/2 hours.

 How long would it take me to complete the degree?